 Yes!
 But this really depends on where you are travelling from in the UK.

 If you are going to do a Lake District day trip from Manchester or Lake District day trip from Liverpool or surrounding places in the North like Leeds, Chester or Nottingham for example, then yes, you can definitely make a full day trip to the Lake District and see a lot by yourself if you leave early and give yourself a full day.

 If you want to do a Lake District day trip from London then I would suggest looking into Lake District tours from London like this because the drive from London to the Lake District is 5-6 hours meaning it is not possible to go there and back in one day and see enough of the Lakes.

-However, if you get a very early train from London to the Lake District which takes less time at 3.5 hours, meet a tour and guide, or hire a car, then it will be more possible, but you will be in for a long day, that’s for sure!
+However, if you get a very early train from London to the Lake District which takes less time at 3.5 hours.
+You can hire a car, then it will be more possible, but you will be in for a long day, that’s for sure!